franciscoxavier04/pm-BIM/docs/user-guide/time-and-costs/reporting/README.md

 ## Export time sheets

-You can  **export reports for time entries** in PDF format under *Time and costs* module of your project.
+You can  **export reports for time entries** in PDF format in the *Time and costs* module of your project.

 >  [!TIP]
 >